Please define the concept of personal branding and why it is important?

 Can you share some companies and people that you believe are getting their branding right?
 What are they doing differently?
 Do they share anything in common?

-There are many examples such as First National Bank (FNB), they are doing a great job of focusing on innovation and sharing their message and creating experiences for people to understand and live their ‘innovative brand’.
+There are many examples such as First National Bank (FNB), which are doing a great job of focusing on innovation and sharing their message and creating experiences for people to understand and live their ‘innovative brand’.
 There are great non-traditional examples of people such as Khanyi Dhlomo who is a wise and effective entrepreneur, to ensure that she is focused, she keeps a low profile and remains relevant amongst key stakeholders.

 What is your response to the assertion that branding is unnecessary and the work or the product should speak for itself?

 This is simple.
 Apple’s iPhone doesn’t have nearly the best operational capacity, nor does it have the best functional specs.
 There are many products with better batteries, better memory, lower prices etc, but, the other brands that have only a fraction of Apple’s market share struggle in the brand arena, not the quality arena.
 So, I would say, that these people who make this assertion need to catch up with the relationship between default inherent value and related narrative potential.